foxx3r/liquidPy/README.md

-# Refinement types and Dependent types to python
+# Refinement types and Dependent types in Python

 This repository consists of my experiments on adding refinement types and predicate types to python.